 VA wants to thank each and every one of you who has taken the critical step in protecting your own health as well as the health of those around you by receiving the COVID vaccine.
-Now that you have been vaccinated, and always, it is important to remember to protect your personal data as well.
+Now that you've taken a step to protect yourself and your family, it is also important to remember to protect your personal data.

 - VA will never ask you for your personal information in an email.

 - VA will never include links that take you to a non-secure page that asks you to provide this information.

 - If someone calls you about getting a vaccine, be sure to verify that they're your VA provider.
 VA will never ask you to provide your full social security number over the phone.

 For more tips on how to avoid COVID-19 scams, go to the Federal Communications Commission (FCC) website.

 To help you protect your most sensitive data, we have included several resources below:

 VA provides tips and tricks to help you protect your data from potential COVID-related scams.

 This informational packet includes resources on identity theft scams from VA and our federal partners.